Interested in this course? Book now for Open Day to find out more

 UCAS points 96

 UCAS code BUS3

-Our strong links with the local and regional business community enhance the practical focus of this business degree and a suite of extracurricular activities provide additional opportunities for you to develop your business knowledge, skills and capabilities.
-A specific enterprise support programme is available to guide you through the business start-up process and there is competitive funding available for your business ideas.
-Our strong working links with respected bodies including Enterprise Educators UK, Plymouth Chamber and the Plymouth Social Enterprise Network also help our students build valuable links for a prosperous future in business.
+Our strong links with the local and regional business community enhance the practical focus of this business degree and extracurricular activities provide additional opportunities for you to develop your business knowledge, skills and capabilities.
+The teaching team’s work with respected bodies including Enterprise Educators UK, The Institute for Small Business and Entrepreneurship, Cornwall Chamber and the Plymouth Social Enterprise Network all help our students build valuable links for a prosperous future in business.

 “I’m learning from experienced and supportive lecturers and I'm helped by their feedback.
 There is a comprehensive range of online services to support my learning.
 I thoroughly enjoy the way we are able to reflect on our understanding through online assessments, quizzes and by contributing to the online forum.
 This course has given me great motivation and confidence and it’s been noticed by my family and friends.”

 “There are so many broad subjects within the business course that we are always learning different things.
 The business course at Marjon has small groups so the lecturers get to know us by name and so it feels more personal.
 We have a lot of different talks and can express our own opinions at lectures and seminars.
 If we need any guidance, we can go to the lecturers and they know who we are.”

 “I have become more confident in engaging with others about the topics discussed within the class.
 I did not expect the course to have as much interaction as it has, there are a lot of activities designed to enhance creativity and your interpersonal skills.
 This course has helped me a lot to break down the different aspects of business that I did not know about before.”

 Why might some employees be more creative than others?